Tennessee Housing Needs

 Regional Needs Assessments and Market Analyses

 The Tennessee Housing Development Agency, on behalf of the State of Tennessee, conducted a housing needs assessment and market analysis for each of Tennessee's nine development districts as part of the State's 2025-2029 Consolidated Plan.
-The assessment included analysis of publically available data, like the American Community Survey (ACS) and Comprehensive Housing Affordbility Strategy (CHAS), as well as the results of a survey of Tennesseans' housing needs and focus groups on housing affordability, homelessness, and fair housing.
+The assessment included analysis of publicly available data, like the American Community Survey (ACS) and Comprehensive Housing Affordability Strategy (CHAS), as well as the results of a survey of Tennesseans' housing needs and focus groups on housing affordability, homelessness, and fair housing.

 Housing Indicators